 Best for VR: Nvidia GeForce RTX 3070

 Enthusiasts with VR headsets need to achieve a certain level of performance to avoid jarring artifacts.
-While you could use an older GPU like the Nvidia GeForce GTX 2070 Super is fast enough to keep up with the 90 Hz refresh rates of most modern head-mounted displays (HMDs).
-Moreover, it includes a VirtualLink port for connecting next-generation headsets with a single cable.
-That's not really a useful feature today, but it will likely come in handy the next time you consider upgrading your VR headset.
+While you could use an older GPU like the Nvidia GeForce GTX 2070 Super and still keep up with the 90 Hz refresh rates of most modern head-mounted displays (HMDs), we've updated our recommendation to the newer RTX 3070.

 Best For 4K: Nvidia GeForce RTX 3080

 If you're looking for the no-holds-barred champion of graphics cards, right now it's the GeForce RTX 3080.
 Okay, technically the RTX 3090 is faster, but it's twice the cost and effectively takes over from the Titan RTX.
-The RTX 3080 can max out all the graphics settings at 4K in most games, so if that's what you're after, this is the card to get.
-It's mostly overkill for 1080p and even 1440p gaming, where the RTX 2080 Super is often sufficient for a much lower price.
-However, enabling all the ray tracing effects in games like Minecraft RTX performance can bring even the 2080 Ti to its knees.
+The RTX 3080 can max out all the graphics settings at 4K in most games, with the same price as the outgoing RTX 2080 Super (again, in theory).
+It's also your best chance to experience games with all the ray tracing effects cranked up, like for example Minecraft RTX that could bring even the previous gen 2080 Ti to its knees.

 MORE: Best Graphics Cards